+a) a "credentials holder controlled prioritized list of preferred SNPNs for access for localized services in SNPN", where each entry contains an SNPN identity and a validity information consisting of time validity information;

+b) a "credentials holder controlled prioritized list of preferred GINs for access for localized services in SNPN", where each entry contains a GIN and a validity information consisting of time validity information; or

+c) both of the above.

+Editor's note: (WI: eNPN_Ph2, CR 1039) Location validity information is FFS.

 Visited PLMN: This is a PLMN different from the HPLMN (if the EHPLMN list is not present or is empty) or different from an EHPLMN (if the EHPLMN list is present).

 For the purposes of the present document, the following terms and definitions given in 3GPP TS 23.167 [57] apply: